 “I can never resist hitchhikers," he tells us with glee.
 "I'll go get my car.”

 James and I looked at each other apprehensively, but Mark had struck us both as a genuine guy, if a bit eccentric.
 It turned out he was going out of his way to take us to our next destination.
 When he brought his muddy jeep around James sat up front and I cuddled in the back with Tom.

 Mark loves to talk, a common condition of most people who pick up hitchhikers.
 He told us about his livelihood, panel beating (making the metal panels for cars) and his hobbies, goldmining and collecting ambergris, whalebones, and strange rocks along the beach by his house.
 Our first stop was a gas station where we bought popsicles.
-James and I can't decide between the ginger beer or the kiwifruit flavor so we get both to share.
-Back on the road again, Mark offers to show us a few places on our way where he went camping as a kid.
+James and I couldn't decide between the ginger beer or the kiwifruit flavor so we got both to share.
+Back on the road again, Mark offered to show us a few places on our way where he went camping as a kid.

 He pulled off the main highway onto a rocky unsealed road, and took us to a lovely, calm river with a wide space perfect for a swim.
 Mark asked us if we mind if he hopped in – of course not, we want to get in too, it's bloody hot!

 Mark stripped down naked and waded into the freezing glacier water.
 Tom got his feet wet and then waited in the car.
 James and I follow (I wore my bathing suit, don't worry!)
 The frigid shock of the cold water was soothing on such a hot day but after a few minutes I was ready to get out and dry in the sun.

 Back in the car, we drove for another hour but it was starting to get dark.

 “Hey I think my friend Norman lives around here.
 I bet we can stay with him.”
 At this point, why not?